syncfusion-content/winui-docs/winui/Calendar-DateRange-Picker/Week-Numbers.md

 ## Week rule

-You can apply different rules for determining the first week of the year in the dropdown calendar of `Calendar DateRange Picker` control using the `WeekNumberRule` property.
-The default value of `WeekNumberRule` property is **FirstDay**.

-N> You can change the `WeekNumberRule` property value with the [CalendarWeekRule](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.calendarweekrule?view=net-5.0)
+You can change the rule for determining the first week of the year in the dropdown calendar of the `Calendar DateRange Picker` control using the `WeekNumberRule` property.
+The default value of the `WeekNumberRule` property is **FirstDay**.
+You can apply any one of the below rules to the `WeekNumberRule` property.

+* **FirstDay** - Indicates that the first week of the year begins on the first day of the year and ends before the following designated first day of the week.

+* **FirstFourDayWeek** - Indicates that the first week of the year is the first week with four or more days before the designated first day of the week.

+* **FirstFullWeek** - Indicates that the first week of the year begins on the first occurrence of the designated first day of the week on or after the first day of the year.

 {% tabs %}
 {% highlight xaml %}